zhutoutoutousan/A-study-note-as-a-beginner/software-industry/terminology-SW.md

 ### Replica set
 A cluster where each server stores the same data
 ### Requests for comments(RFCs)
+### REST
+- (blurry, tldr)most populare API design pattern
+- An API design that combines DB resources, route paths, and HTTP verbs to allow applications describe what action they are trying to perform
+- Popularized when SaaS products starting offering APIs for integrations
+- Works with basic data models
+- **Hard to scale with complex data models and client requirements**
 ### Routing
 **Routing** refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on). [\[express.js\]](https://expressjs.com/en/starter/basic-routing.html)